 3 Garnish with lime wedge.

 The clams are tender, bursting with the heat of chiles, cooling coconut milk, tangy lime, and spicy, earthy ginger.
 We all loved this so much I wonder if it will replace our old French-style standby with white wine, lemon and tomatoes.
-I think we’ll all be happy if both are in regular rotation.
+I think we’ll all be happy if those and Coconut Milk Steamed Clams with Ginger and Lime are in regular rotation.

 - 2 tablespoons olive oil